LONG DURATION

 2nd artist in same accommodation = additional €200/month

 *CBI is a 501c3 non-profit organization.
-The residency fee represents 30% of the total cost of participation in the residency program.
-The remaining 70% is funded through the generous collaboration of the Blanca City Council, the fundraising of CBI’s Board of Directors, and the collaboration between CBI and the AADK Team.
+The artist contribution represents 30% of the total cost of participation in the mentored residency program.
+The remaining 70% is funded through the generous collaboration of the Blanca City Council, the fundraising of CBI’s Board of Directors, and collaborations between CBI and our local partners.
 Official invitation letters are issued to accepted artists to assist in securing institutional funding or external grants.

 Arrival & Departure